ashur/multiline-content/src/posts/2022/12/webc-npm.md

 - Support for Vue-like single-file component definitions — component HTML, CSS, and JavaScript all in one file
 - Optionally scoped CSS, adding a prefix class to help prevent selector collisions across styles
 - Asynchronous support across the board!

-These tentpole features sound like a first-rate foundation for building reusable components, but one small note in the docs has me just as excited:

-> New in WebC v0.6.2, you can import directly from an installed npm package.

-_Go on..._